Epidural Steroid Lawsuits for Meningitis

 Unfortunately, it appears that these severe and potentially fatal injuries could have been prevented if the proper standards of care had been followed.

 STEROID INJECTION FUNGAL MENINGITIS CLASS ACTION SUIT

-Individual cases and potential fungal meningitis class action lawsuits are being reviewed by the lawyers at Saiontz & Kirk, P.A. for patients who experienced problems throughout the United States.
+Individual cases and potential fungal meningitis class action lawsuits were reviewed by the lawyers at Saiontz & Kirk, P.A. for patients who experienced problems throughout the United States.
 New cases are no longer being accepted.
 This page is maintained for informational purposes only.